xuqingyu26/FHT/README.md

 ### Installation
 ** Download the repository.**
 ** Compile mex files running compile.m command.
-Set opencv_include and opencv_libpath to the correct Opencv paths.**
+Set 'opencv_include' and 'opencv_libpath' to the correct Opencv paths.**

-** Use evaluate_FHT.m script for the visualization of the tracker.
+** Use 'evaluate_FHT.m' script for the visualization of the tracker.
 Set tracker_path variable to the directory where your source code is and base_path to the directory where you have stored the HSI sequences.**
 <br>

 ### Dataset